icosa-foundation/icosa-gallery/README.md

 From there you, can change some settings for allowing signup and other site behaviours at <example.com>/admin/constance/config/

+> [!NOTE]
-**Note:** While this application supports uploading via an undocumented API, we would encourage users to only upload via the web UI until this area of the site is stabilised.
+> While this application supports uploading via an undocumented API, we would encourage users to only upload via the web UI until this area of the site is stabilised.

 ## Managements commands